Start Printed Page 5036

 Discussion: The Department agrees with the commenter's recommendation.
 Both the students' account containing Federal funds and match account with non-Federal contributions will be owned by the account trustee.
 Participating GEAR UP students will be named as beneficiaries.
 This is the same structure banks use for minors' savings accounts.

 Comment: One commenter sought clarification on what constitutes a “qualified withdrawal.”
-The commenter asked, for example, whether the cost of an enrollment in preparatory course for a college entrance exam or the purchase of a computer would be a qualified withdrawal, or whether grantees may develop their own rules that align with the specific requirements of the account types they select.
+The commenter asked, for example, whether the cost of an enrollment in preparatory course for a college entrance exam or the purchase of a computer would be a qualified Start Printed Page 5048withdrawal, or whether grantees may develop their own rules that align with the specific requirements of the account types they select.

 Another commenter recommended that the program follow the guidelines established by 529 programs for what constitutes a qualified withdrawal.
 Yet another commenter recommended that, to reduce administrative complexity, we eliminate provisions for reducing the prior match of GEAR UP funds for unqualified withdrawals from the student's account.